-Table of Contents
+Contents

-- What factors affect real GDP?
+What is real GDP?

-Real GDP = Quantity produced in yeart x Price of base year
+Real GDP = Quantity produced in year (t) x Price of base year

 Real GDP growth and its implications

-Usually, real GDP growth will follow the up and down phases, which we call it as a business cycle.
+Usually, real GDP growth will follow the up and down phases, which we call a business cycle.
 A positive in its growth indicates an expanding economy.
 Conversely, negative growth means an economic contraction.

 A business cycle occurs because the real GDP deviates from its potential, which can be lower or higher.
 A lower real GDP than its potential means the economy underutilizing its production capacity, leading to downward pressure on the general price.
-Economists call this phenomenon as a contractionary gap.
+Economists call this phenomenon a contractionary gap.

 Conversely, when real GDP is above its potential, upward pressures on general prices emerge, and the economy becomes overheated.
 This condition typically causes a trade deficit.
 Why trade deficit?
 Because aggregate demand exceeds domestic supply, hence, the country must import from abroad.

-When it falls
+When real GDP growth falls

 A contraction leads to a higher unemployment rate.
-The inflation rate slows down or even negative (deflation).
+The inflation rate slows down or is even negative (deflation).

 Weaker demand and excess capacity drive down the general price level.

-To avoid a deep recession, governments then adopt expansionary policies, using fiscal or monetary tools.
+To avoid a deep recession, governments then adopt expansionary policies using fiscal or monetary tools.
 For instance, the government (in this case, the central bank as its representation) opts to cut policy rates.
 A lower policy rate increases the money supply and liquidity in the economy, driving down lending rates.

-When it rises
+When real GDP growth rises

 During a steady growth, aggregate demand increases.
-It leads businesses to increase production and to hire more workers as they see improved profitability prospects.
+It leads businesses to increase production and hire more workers as they see improved profitability prospects.

 In the capital market, stock prices move up, particularly for cyclical companies.
 During expansion, these companies usually have better profit prospects than defensive companies.
 Hence, investors will collect their stocks.